oatlog/oatlog/doc/proposal/main.typ

 &"then " &w = "add"(a, b)\ // create node
 &        &z = "mul"(w, c)\ // create node, union
 $

-which could be generated into (pseudocode)
+which in turn can be generated into (pseudocode)

-#todo[summarize code put in appendix and link]
-#todo[indexes instead of concatenating loops, this is the kind of structure we are interested in.]

 ```rust
 for (x1, a, c1) in egraph.table_mul.iter() {